Looking for a career in public child welfare?

 Public Child Welfare Policy and Practice

-Coordinated practicums with Children's Administration for hands-on casework experience.
+Coordinated practicums with the Department of Children, Youth and Families for hands-on casework experience.
 This field experience focuses on public child welfare programs such as:

 Child Protective Services (CPS) –Investigations and Family Assessment Response (FAR)